cb-ea-platform/springpetclinic-io/readme.md

 # Repository, Directories and YAML structure
-## Branches are Environments and all the things
+## Branches are Environments and things

 Every environment on Rollout dashboard is mapped to a branch in git.
 The same name that is used for the environment will be used for the branch name.
 The only exception being Production environment which is mapped to `master` branch